Labour Conference 2021

 At a time when the party lacks a clear vision, members will propose the big ideas that can allow us to break open politics as usual and become the party that represents the vast majority of British people.

-But a great platform of socialist policy means nothing unless we have the delegates required to pass those motions.
+But a great platform of socialist policy and pro-democracy rule changes means nothing unless we have the delegates required to pass those motions.
 That’s why it’s so important that Constituency Labour Parties (CLPs) send delegates which represent the views of the membership and will vote for socialist policy.
-CLPs select their delegates to the Labour Party Conference any time between January and midday on Friday June 11th.
+CLPs select their delegates to the Labour Party Conference any time between January and midnight on July 9th.

 All CLPs are entitled to one delegate for the first 749 full members and a further delegate for every additional 250 individual members.
 At least every second delegate from a CLP has to be a woman, and where only one delegate is appointed this must be a woman at least every second year.
 In CLPs where there are 100 or more women members, an additional woman delegate may be appointed.
 In CLPs where there are 30 or more young members, an additional delegate under the age of 27 may be appointed.
 To be eligible for nomination, delegates must have joined the Labour Party on or before 11 Dec 2020.